MyState

 MyState Limited is an Australian financial group, headquartered in Hobart, Tasmania.
 It formed in 2009 following the merger of the Tasmanian Perpetual Trustees and MyState Financial.
-In 2011 it further purchased the Queensland-based Rock Building Society for $68.3 million AUD.
+In 2011 it further purchased the Queensland-based Rock Building Society for $69 million.
 In October 2014, its largest section, MyState Financial received authorisation from the Australian Prudential Regulation Authority to rename itself to MyState Bank.